netadair/homeassistant-refusol/README.md

 # Home assistant integration for accessing Refusol/AE Advanced Energy/Refu Elektronik/Siemens PVM/Diehl inverters

+:danger: THIS IS JUST BEING DEVELOPED, DO NOT USE. :danger:

 `custom_components/refusol/*` | Integration files, this is where everything happens. | [Documentation](https://developers.home-assistant.io/docs/creating_component_index)

 ## How?